Coronavirus and your delivery

 But unfortunately some people want it to go away now.
 Of course, we all do.
 But some people seem to be burying their heads in the sand and are trying to convince themselves there really are no major problems.
 Maybe those people actually believe that.
 Who knows?
 Well this article is about what it is really like.

 The sad reality is that we are still in the midst of the biggest crisis the world has ever seen since the end of the Second World War.
-The reality is it has affected all of us in some way, from people who have lost their jobs to the shocking fact that some people who have lost their loved ones, all as a result of coronavirus.
+The reality is it has affected all of us in some way, from people who have lost their jobs to the shocking fact that now over 120,000 in the UK alone have lost their lives to the coronavirus.
 That is the stark reality.